The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN

-For a given neuron, the synaptic plasticity of the connecting neurons from input to output units is enhanced and diminished with iterations.
-Considering the special Recurrent Neural Network (RNN) to obtain PNN, each input variable corresponds to neurons shared connection weights over a period of time interval; the weights are updated by the MSE loss of the activation function of output within this synaptic effective range.
+We can regard PNN as a special Recurrent Neural Network (RNN), each input variable corresponds to neurons shared connection weights over a period of time interval; the weights are updated by the MSE loss of the activation function of output within this synaptic effective range and connection.
 The synaptic effective range is reflected in the time interval, for which the real value of the simulation would lead to gradient-based change in the synaptic effective range by Back Propagation.
 The Back Propagation of PNN includes shared connection weights and synaptic effective range weights.
 A simulation of PNN was conducted on the cognitive processes in the brain from infancy to senile phase, which is interpreted by the observation of decreasing the synapse population and increasing the minimum of synaptic effective range in PNN evolution of synapse formation, hence the loss of diversity and plasticity.
 This explanation is similar to the Dr. Luo and his colleagues' research, and on PNN which shows that the synapse formation in a certain extent may inhibit dendrite.
-And we also analyzed the different Brain Plasticity by Tables at critical or the closure of critical period.
-When ORPNN contains both astrocytic synapse formation memory persistence factor and astrocytic Brain Plasticity phagocytic synapses factor will have better results in correlation coefficients of Tables respectively at critical period.
+And we also analyzed the different brain plasticity by Tables at critical or the closure of critical period.
+When ORPNN contains both astrocytic synapse formation cortex memory persistence factor and astrocytes phagocytose synapses factor will have better results in correlation coefficients of Tables respectively at critical period.